 There are many tools to rebuild obsolete management structures and to create better conditions for innovation.
 Here I call two:

-- a "kill a stupid rule" workshop, which is suitable for larger employee groups across departments.
-The goal is a self-responsible optimization of internal processes, especially with regard to innovations for improved customer orientation.
+- a “kill a stupid rule” workshop that is suitable for larger groups of employees across departments.
+The aim is to optimize internal processes independently, especially with a view to innovations for improved customer orientation.

-- a "kill the company" workshop, which is primarily intended for management levels.
-Originally designed by Lisa Borell, CEO of futurink consulting firm, this format is explored through the eyes of an aggressive competitor or start-up to better prepare for the future.
+- a “kill the company” workshop, which is primarily intended for management levels.
+With this format, which was originally developed by Lisa Borell, CEO of the consulting firm Futurethink, the own company is probed through the glasses of an aggressive competitor or start-up in order to better prepare for the future.

 From my own experience, I know: the first method brings rapid operational success, the second can provide the necessary really big jumps.